Hunter Richard, Teen Who Had MAGA Hat Stolen, Was Making Racist Remarks Before Incident, Witness Claims

 “I tried not to listen to their comments.
 I didn’t think it would get to the point where an older man would address kids.”

-Meanwhile, University City, Texas police have arrested Kimo Jimenez, according to the Inquisitr, and charged him with theft of a person (the legal term for strong-armed robbery).
+Meanwhile, University City, Texas, police have arrested Kimo Jimenez, according to the Inquisitr, and charged him with theft of a person, the legal term for strong-armed robbery.
 His bond was set at $5,000.
 Jimenez has also been fired from his job.